Toast

 no-resume-on-hover-leavebooleanfalse When set to true, the timer will not resume when the mouse leaves the element.
 It will need to be manually resumed

-progress-propsOmit<BProgressBarProps, 'label' | 'max' | 'value'>undefined Configures the progress bar in the toast.
-No progress bar is shown if undefined.
+progress-propsOmit<BProgressBarProps, 'label' | 'max' | 'value'>undefined Configures the progress bar.
+No progress bar is shown if undefined

 showbooleanfalse When set, and prop 'visible' is false on mount, will animate from closed to open on initial mount.
 Mainly to help with template show.
 Use model-value for reactive show/hide

-show-on-pausebooleantrue Keeps the toast visible when paused.
+show-on-pausebooleantrue Keeps the component visible when paused

 solidbooleanfalse Renders the toast with a solid background instead of a translucent one.